OpenCTI-Platform/docs/docs/administration/entities.md

 ![Mandatory attributes and default values](./assets/confidence_scale_configuration.png)

-**Max confidence level per user**
+!!! note "Max confidence level"

   The above scale also needs to take into account the confidence level per user.
 To understand the concept, please navigate to this [page](https://docs.opencti.io/latest/usage/reliability-confidence/)